‘You can’t destroy our city’: Officials condemn violent ‘attack’ on Boston after protests

 “But I will also say that buildings can be fixed,” Rollins said.
 “There are lives that were stolen and people that were lynched and murdered.
 They’re never coming back.”

-The National Guard is expected to be out in full force on Monday night to ensure a repeat of Sunday doesn’t unfold.
+The National Guard was out in full force on Monday night to ensure a repeat of Sunday did not unfold.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)